Live Music Now

-Live Music Now is a charity working and campaigning to create inclusive, measurable social impact through music.

-Live Music Now works with special educational needs providers and care homes to provide live music participation to those living in challenging circumstances who rarely, if ever, have the opportunity to experience live music.
+Live Music Now is a charity which works with special educational needs providers and care homes to provide live music.

 The name Live Music Now covers several connected charities around the world, the first of which was founded in the UK in 1977 by violinist Yehudi Menuhin and Sir Ian Stouzker.
-The organisation follows Yehudi Menuhin's belief that: 'Music, amongst all the great arts, is the language which penetrates most deeply into the human spirit...so that it might comfort, heal and bring delight."

-Live Music Now's current chairman, in position since 2018, is Sir Vernon Ellis.
+Sir Vernon Ellis has been the chairman since 2018.

 United Kingdom

 Live Music Now was founded in 1977 in the United Kingdom, by the violinist Yehudi Menuhin and Founder Chairman, Ian Stoutzker CBE.
 Live Music Now UK has reached 2.8 million people through over 80,000 workshops and interactive performances.
 In 1984, Live Music Now extended into Scotland, forming a sister organisation, Live Music Now Scotland.

 During the COVID-19 pandemic, Live Music Now put together an archive of online musical resources which could be accessed by families, teachers and care home staff to allow children and residents to watch pre-recorded and live-streamed performances remotely.